alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-10-03-meaning-bidah.md

 hijri: '1442-02-16'
 lang: en
 layout: post
-mass_edited: true
+group1: true
-muftis:
-  chairman:
-  - name: Sh.
-Ibn Baz
-  deputy_chairman:
-  - name: Sh.
-Abdul-Razzaq Afifi
-  members:
-  - name: Sh.
-Abdullah Ibn Ghudayyan
-  - name: Sh Abdullah Ibn Qa'ud
 publisher: alsalafiyyah.manhaj@gmail.com
 source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 2139 Question 1
 summary: 'The Hadith of the Prophet (peace be upon him): Beware of newly invented things (in religion) includes all things which people have introduced into the Islamic religion.'
-title: The meaning of 'Newly invented things'
+title: The meaning of Newly invented things
+category: bidah
 ---

 ### Question:
 What are the "Newly invented things" (mentioned in a Hadith)?